apache/royale-asjs/examples/flexjs/DataBindingExample_Flat/README.txt

 The DataBindingTest example also shows how the model-view-controller (MVC) pattern can be used to separate the parts of the application.
-This is facilitated by the use of FlexJS beads added to the main application that provide the data connection (via HTTPService) and interacting with the rest of the application via events.
+This is facilitated by the use of Royale beads added to the main application that provide the data connection (via HTTPService) and interacting with the rest of the application via events.